Ankh-Morpork: Leadership

-The succession of the Patrician occurs normally by either assassination or revolution.
+The succession of the Patrician normally occurs by either assassination or revolution.
 Patricians have been known to resign, but this is very much the exception.
 Power is, to some degree, shared with the many Guilds and the surviving nobility.
 They form a sort of advisory city council, with a system of one man, one vote – the Patrician being the "one man" in question.
-In The Truth, as per the city charter, a new Patrician must be elected with the unanimous approval of all Guilds.
+According to The Truth, as per the city charter, a new Patrician must be elected with the unanimous approval of all Guilds.

 Institutions

 The primary engines of Ankh-Morpork's economy are the Guilds.
 There are hundreds of Guilds, for every conceivable profession, from clowns to butchers, and each has its own strictly maintained laws and trading practices.
-Many Guilds have assumed roles which in real-world cities would be assumed by government agencies, such as the Guild of Historians' role comparable to that of English Heritage.
+Many Guilds have assumed roles which in real-world cities would be assumed by government agencies, such as the Guild of Historians, comparable to English Heritage.

 City Watch

-The City Watch is one of the greatest success stories.
-In the beginning, it consisted of the Day Watch, popinjays headed by Captain "Mayonnaise" Quirke (rich, thick, oily, and smelling slightly of eggs) and the Night Watch, three unemployable men; then-Captain Vimes, who was a drunk, Sergeant Colon, whose idea of major crime would be the theft of a bridge and Corporal Nobbs, who has a certificate to prove that he is probably human.
-The addition of Lance-Constable Carrot was the catalyst for their reformation over the course of the novel Guards!
+The City Watch is one of the great success stories.
+It originally consisted of the Day Watch, popinjays headed by Captain "Mayonnaise" Quirke (rich, thick, oily, and smelling slightly of eggs) and the Night Watch, three unemployable men: then-Captain Vimes, a drunk, Sergeant Colon, whose idea of major crime would be the theft of a bridge and Corporal Nobbs, who has a certificate to prove that he is probably human.
+The addition of Lance-Constable Carrot was the catalyst for their reform in Guards!
 Guards!.
-Over the course of time, the Watch has grown under the leadership of Commander Samuel Vimes to the most modern police force on the Disc.
+The Watch grew under the leadership of Commander Samuel Vimes to become the most modern police force on the Disc.

 Assassins' Guild

-The Ankh-Morpork Assassins' Guild is a professional organisation widely considered by the elite to be the best option for a well-rounded education anywhere.
-The current Patrician, Lord Vetinari, received an Assassins' Guild education in his youth.
+The Ankh-Morpork Assassins' Guild was widely considered by the elite to be the best option anywhere for a well-rounded education, regardless of intent to kill.
+Lord Vetinari received an Assassins' Guild education in his youth.

 The Guild of Assassins is located in a light, airy series of buildings next to the Guild of Fools and Joculators, which, being a far more sinister building, is often mistaken for the Assassins'.
-The Guild is currently headed by Lord Downey.
+The Guild was headed by Lord Downey.